simondev65/Cribl_Search_windows_OS/README.md

 ### Version 0.1.0 - 2025-10-05

-Initial release for windows event log, process event, system state and AD logs
+Initial release for Windows event log, process event, system state, and AD logs

 ## Contributing to the Pack

-To contribute to this Pack,  DM on Cribl community slack : Simon_cribl.io [Cribl Community Slack](https://cribl-community.slack.com).
+To contribute to this Pack,  DM on Cribl community Slack: Simon_cribl.io [Cribl Community Slack](https://cribl-community.slack.com).

 ## Contact